-Working Moms Against Guilt is powered by these wonderful women.
-Get to know them and feel free to connect.
+Working Moms Against Guilt is powered by these wonderful women, from different places, backgrounds, family situations and work lives.
+Get to know the ladies who write for this working mom blog and feel free to connect.

 Angela, originally from Cincinnati, Ohio, has lived in sunny Southern California since she was 4 years old.
 Besides studying English in college, Angela has ghostwritten several projects over the last five years.
 She is now the mother of two wonderful (don’t we all think our kids are totally wonderful?) kids, ages 15 and 2.

 Even though life seems a bit hectic at times she still has the need to find the time to visit her family back in Cincinnati regularly because of her family-oriented nature.
 On the other hand, with two kids and practically being a single mother, she has difficulty finding time for her hobbies: reading, reading, and more reading.
 (She is probably “allowed” about 20 minutes a few nights a week right before bedtime.)